Corey Brown (baseball): Oakland Athletics

 He was drafted by the Oakland Athletics in the first round of the 2007 amateur draft and began his professional career that season.

 Brown played for the Vancouver Canadians in 2007, hitting .268 with 11 home runs and 48 RBI in 59 games.
 In 2008, he played for both the Kane County Cougars (85 games, 14 home runs) and the Stockton Ports (49 games, 16 home runs), hitting a combined .266 with 30 home runs, 83 RBI and 16 stolen bases.
 In 2009, Brown spent his entire year with the Midland RockHounds, hitting .268 with nine home runs and 43 RBI.
 He split 2010 between the RockHounds and Sacramento River Cats, hitting a combined .283 with 15 home runs, 69 RBI and 22 stolen bases.

 Washington Nationals

-On December 16, 2010 Brown, with pitcher Henry Rodriguez were traded to the Washington Nationals for Josh Willingham.
+On December 16, 2010 Brown, with pitcher Henry Rodriguez were traded to the Washington Nationals in exchange for Josh Willingham.

-He made his major league debut for the Washington Nationals on September 6, 2011, appearing in three games during the season, pinch-hitting three times, without getting on base.
+Brown made his major league debut for the Washington Nationals on September 6, 2011, appearing in three games during the season, pinch-hitting three times, without getting on base.
+In 3 games during his rookie campaign, he went 0-for-3 with 2 strikeouts.
+On November 16, Brown was removed from the 40-man roster and sent outright to the Triple-A Syracuse Chiefs.

 Brown's first major league hit was a home run, which he hit on July 28, 2012, against the Milwaukee Brewers in the fourth inning.

-On December 12, 2013, the Nationals designated Brown for assignment after the signing of outfielder Nate McLouth.
+On December 12, 2013, Brown was designated for assignment by the Nationals after the signing of outfielder Nate McLouth.